 About the only thing the Grand Junction area (often called the Western Slope) doesn’t have is gridlock — but we’re willing to bet you won’t miss that.

 One of the largest flat-topped mountains in the world, Grand Mesa rises above 10,000 feet and is topped by virgin forest and more than 300 bodies of water, with virtually limitless mountain-biking trails that range from mild to intense.
 You can rent a bike from Rapid Creek Cycles in Palisade before making the hour or so drive to the mesa.
 Even if you don’t ride, the journey through towering aspen groves is still a must-see.
 Take a two-hour turn on the Grand Mesa Scenic and Historic Byway, which winds through aspen groves and past colorful skree fields.

 Head back to Palisade for lunch, where a burger at the Palisade Cafe showcases the region’s locally raised bounty.

 The Golf Club at Redlands Mesa in Grand Junction is one of the highest rated public courses in the country.
 Start your morning here, bring some extra golf balls and expect a high score — the sprawling views are guaranteed to distract even the most focused pros.

 Grand Mesa gets a lot of attention for being so massive, but equal splendor lies west of Grand Junction at Colorado National Monument.
 Within just a few miles, the landscape changes to otherworldly desert.
 Red-rock canyons and clear rivers dazzle and can fill up a digital camera’s memory card in a blink.
 Drive the 23-mile scenic Rim Rock Drive, which affords plenty of pullouts for viewing and hiking, or take part in a ranger-led program that explores everything from geology to the region’s wildlife.
-A drive farther west will take you to McInnis Canyons National Conservation Area, where trails trace stunning formations.
+A drive farther west will take you to McInnis Canyons National Conservation Area, where trails trace stunning formations for hikers prepared to make a long trek.

 In the evening, head back to Grand Junction and stroll downtown’s historic streets.
 Several fine restaurants cater to those looking to sample regional ingredients and support local farmers.
 Read about more things to do in downtown Grand Junction and other Colorado cities >>